HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 As such, you yourself can start experimenting with HTTP/3 today, but be careful with drawing too general conclusions from the performance that you’re seeing today!

 ## Conclusion

+{# TODO This Conclusion seems like a conclusion to HTTP/3 rather than to the whole chapter.
+Should we add a paragraph concluding HTTP/2's usage on top of this? #}

 In conclusion, we can say that HTTP/3 and QUIC are nearly here, and we will start seeing their deployments rise throughout 2021.
 They are highly advanced protocols with powerful performance and security features, such as a new HTTP prioritization system, HOL blocking removal, and 0-RTT connection establishment.